Andrea Glorioso is a policy officer at the European Commission.

 For more highlights, check the description box of the YouTube video.

-Listen to the full episode #31 – The future of work: Will robots steal our jobs?
+The future of work: Will robots steal our jobs?

 Andrea Glorioso was already interviewed at Technoculture Podcast in May last year when he spoke about the concern that machines may soon “replace humans:” take self-driving cars, for example, and the “threat” that they soon send truck drivers out of business.